ktrnthsnr/ecommerce-retail/README.md

 # E-Commerce Back-End
-This exercise focuses on backend and middleware: Sequelize models and MySQL2 to connect to Express.js API routes and MySQL database content.
+This exercise focuses on backend and middleware: Sequelize object relational mapping (ORM)models and MySQL2 to connect to Express.js API routes and MySQL database content.

 ## GitHub repository
 https://github.com/ktrnthsnr/ecommerce-retail